Trier: History

+The history of the relationship between the Copts in Egypt and the city of Trier goes back to the second half of the fourth century AD, specifically the year 336 AD, when Pope Athanasius I, the 20th Patriarch (328–373 AD), was exiled to this city by order of Emperor Constantine the Great (25 July 306 – 22 May 337 AD).

+Pope Athanasius the Apostolic – born around 296 AD – spent his youth in clerical circles, namely in the episcopal residence in the city of Alexandria.
+This upbringing made him well-versed in the affairs of church administration, immersed in an atmosphere rich with the purely pastoral and educational concerns of the popes.

 The Franks seized Trier from Roman administration in 459.
 In 870, it became part of Eastern Francia, which developed into the Holy Roman Empire.
 Relics of Saint Matthias brought to the city initiated widespread pilgrimages.
-The bishops of the city grew increasingly powerful and the Archbishopric of Trier was recognized as an electorate of the empire, one of the most powerful states of Germany.
+The bishops of the city grew increasingly powerful and the Archbishopric of Trier was recognised as an electorate of the empire, one of the most powerful states of Germany.
 The University of Trier was founded in the city in 1473.
 In the 17th century, the Archbishops and Prince-Electors of Trier relocated their residence to Philippsburg Castle in Ehrenbreitstein, near Koblenz.
 A session of the Reichstag was held in Trier in 1512, during which the demarcation of the Imperial Circles was definitively established.

 In the years from 1581 to 1593, the Trier witch trials were held.
 It was one of the four largest witch trials in Germany alongside the Fulda witch trials, the Würzburg witch trial, and the Bamberg witch trials, perhaps even the largest one in European history.
 The persecutions started in the diocese of Trier in 1581 and reached the city itself in 1587, where it was to lead to the death of about 368 people, and was as such perhaps the biggest mass execution in Europe in peacetime.
 This counts only those executed within the city itself.
 The exact number of people executed in all the witch hunts within the diocese has never been established; a total of 1,000 has been suggested but not confirmed.